PlusLabNLP/PredictiveEngagement/README.md

 ## Steps to setup

+### Install Requirements
+Use any virtualenv manager to install all the packages mentioned in the requirements.txt file.

 ### Preprocess dataset
 Run the preprocess.py in the pytorch_src directory.
 This script preprocess ConvAI dataset (train.json file taken from http://convai.io/2017/data/) to extract the dialogs with at least one turn (query and reply utterances).
 The outputs are: